keikhcheung/keikhcheung.github.io/_blog/2019-09-05-modern-role-of-journalism-and-news-media.markdown

 type:         "reflection"
 projdate:     "6 September 2019"
 description:  "Does news help us?
 Do we become enlightened or puzzled by consuming news?
 How can journalism better help solve problems?"
 extras:       "Journalism is supposed to help us understand the world and to empower us to make better judgements.
 Today, it faces ever bigger challenges.
-Can news media and the press withstand them and retain their position?"
+Can news media and the press withstand them and retain their base?"
 ---